Ascertain

 Series C in 2020

-RubiconMD, Inc. operates an online platform that facilitates communication between primary care clinicians and specialists through its eConsult service.
-This platform allows primary care providers to seek expert guidance on medical cases, thereby enhancing patient care and reducing healthcare costs.
-In addition to the eConsult service, RubiconMD offers a continuing medical education (CME) program for eConsult submissions, live and on-demand webinars, and RubiconRx, a clinical pharmacy platform that supports patient medication access.
-The company also provides support in electronic health records, workflow integration, onboarding, and clinician engagement.
-Founded in 2013 and headquartered in New York, RubiconMD serves a diverse clientele, including employers, community health centers, correctional health facilities, health plans, and direct primary care practices.
+RubiconMD, Inc. is a healthcare technology company that offers an online platform facilitating communication between primary care clinicians and specialists through eConsults.
+Founded in 2013 and headquartered in New York, RubiconMD enables primary care providers to quickly seek guidance and opinions on medical cases, thereby enhancing patient care and reducing costs.
+The platform allows clinicians to identify specialists based on various criteria, such as ratings and experience, ensuring informed decision-making in patient management.
+Additionally, RubiconMD provides continuing medical education (CME) programs, including live and on-demand webinars, and features RubiconRx, a clinical pharmacy service that supports medication management for patients.
+The company serves a diverse clientele, including employers, community health centers, health plans, and direct primary care practices, and also offers services related to electronic health records, workflow integration, and clinician engagement.

 Farapulse